Y2 – Barn Owls

 In science, we will be identifying the different types of materials we would find at the seaside and exploring their properties.
 Barn Owls will also be investigating how different materials can be moulded.
 We will be learning to ask questions to support our understanding and how we can make our investigations fair.

-Barn Owls will be learning lots of seaside songs and exploring how to accompany them using body percussion, so listen out for us around the school!
+Barn Owls will be learning lots of songs ready for our Christmas performance later in the term, so listen out for us around school and at home.

 See you soon